krazydanny/laravel-repository/README.md

 In order to simplify caching strategies we will encapsulate model access within a model repository.

-Two parameters are required by the constructor.
-The first parameter is the model's full class name.
-The second parameter is the prefix to be used in cache to store model data.
+Two parameters can be passed to the constructor.
+The first parameter (required) is the model's full class name.
+The second parameter (optional) is the prefix to be used in cache to store model data.

 ```php